Eigenforms and graphs of Hecke operators with wild ramification: Introduction

 Let \(X\) be a smooth geometrically connected projective curve over a finite field \(k=\mathbb F_q\), let \(F=\mathbb F_q(X)\) be its function field, and let \(G\) be a connected split reductive group over \(k\).
 For an effective divisor \(D\) on \(X\), we write \(\Bun_{G,D}\) for the moduli stack of \(G\)-bundles with \(D\)-level structure.
 Fix a closed point \(x\in |X|\), and consider the Hecke graph attached to a Hecke modification at \(x\).
-On the adelic side, this graph arises from the usual double-coset description of Hecke operators after replacing \(G(\mathcal O)\) by the compact open subgroup encoding the level structure along \(D\).
-On the geometric side, its vertices are (isomorphism classes of) \(k\)-points of \(\Bun_{G,D}\), and its edges are given by lower modifications at \(x\).
+Its vertices are isomorphism classes of \(k\)-points of \(\Bun_{G,D}\), and its edges are given by Hecke modifications at \(x\).
+In other words, the Hecke graph is the graph whose adjacency matrix is precisely the matrix of the Hecke operator acting on functions on \(\Bun_{G,D}\).
 The basic question is then the following: how does the added ramification along \(D\) affect the Hecke graph, and does this effect stabilize in the cuspidal region?

-Our first group of results answers this question for \(G=\GL_n\).
-We show that if the slope gaps in the Harder--Narasimhan filtration of a bundle are sufficiently large relative to \(D\), then the filtration splits canonically as a direct sum of line bundles.
-This gives an explicit description of the fibers of the forgetful map

-over bundles lying deep in the cusp (Corollary \ref{cor:gln_preimage_size}), forgetting the ramification outside $x$ (so that $D=D'+d[x]$ with $x\notin\operatorname{supp}D'$).
-More importantly, it yields a concrete description of Hecke edges near the cusp in terms of shifts of Harder--Narasimhan factors together with a quotient \(Y/W\) of an affine space by a free unipotent action (Proposition \ref{p:cusp_connections_degrees}).
-As a consequence, once one understands the graph for ramification concentrated at the Hecke point \(x\), one obtains the graph with additional ramification along \(D\) by a disjoint-copy decomposition deep in the cusp (Theorem \ref{t:graph_for_ramification_at_cusp}).

-The second theme of the paper is spectral.
-We introduce a propagation formalism for infinite Hecke graphs, phrased in terms of propagative and strictly propagative decompositions.
-The point is that many infinite Hecke graphs occurring in the automorphic setting admit a finite ``nucleus'' (\cite{Lor13,Alv19,AB24}) together with infinitely many finite cusp layers, and deep in the cusp the adjacency operator simply propagates data from one layer to the next (Theorem \ref{t:eigenforms_for_graphs_with_decomposition}).
-In this situation one can bound, and in favorable cases determine, the dimension of \(\lambda\)-eigenspaces of the adjacency operator in terms of the layer sizes (Corollary \ref{cor:generic_eigenspace_for_graphs}).
-This isolates the purely graph-theoretic part of the argument from the geometry of bundles.